emergesource/resume/resume.md

 ---

 ## Profile
-Accomplished Engineering Leader with a proven track record of driving high-performance teams to deliver impactful results.
-Known for fostering a culture of innovation, collaboration, and fun while navigating complex technical challenges.
-Recognized for being an empathetic leader who values open communication and actively listens to team members' needs and concerns.
-Dedicated to cultivating talent and creating an environment where individuals thrive and organizations succeed.
+I am an accomplished Engineering Leader with a proven track record of driving high-performance teams to deliver impactful results.
+I'm Known for fostering a culture of innovation, collaboration, and fun while navigating complex technical challenges.
+I've been recognized as an empathetic leader who values open communication and actively listens to team members' needs and concerns.
+I'm dedicated to cultivating talent and creating an environment where individuals thrive and organizations succeed.
 Experienced in leading cross-functional teams and delivering projects on time and within budget.
-Ready to leverage expertise in software development, architecture, and team leadership to drive excellence in your organization.
+I'm ready to leverage my expertise in software development, architecture, and team leadership to drive excellence in your organization.

 ## Experience